MoeinT/AWS-ElasticBeanstalk/README.md

 - provide all services within your multi-container applications: ```services:```
 - Under the services section, choose the images you'd like to run, or declare the ones you'd like to build using the ```build``` command.
 See the docker-compose.yaml file for more information.

+### Restart policies on docker-compose
+Here are the different policies on how to restart a container in case it stops or crashes:
+- No: Never attemp to restart the container if it stops or crashes
+- Always: If this container stops for any reason, always attemp to restart it.
+- On-failure: Only restart if the container stops with an error code
+- Unless-stopped: Always restart unless we forcibly stop it.

+## React Project
+Here we take advantage of node.js to get a custom project to start testing and playing around with Docker.
+The project is under the frontend folder.
+Within this folder, we can test the application by running ```npm run test``` commad, run it in the development environment using ```npm run start```, and finally ```npm run build``` for production.
+We'll use docker to run the application in both dev and prod environments; for this, we'll create two dockerfiles, Dockerfile.dev and Dockerfile to build the docker images to run in dev and prod environments, respectively.

+**Note -** In order to take advantege of Docker volumes and project changes in the source code to the application real time, run this command: ```docker run -p 3000:3000 -v /app/node_modules -v $(pwd):/app <image_id>```; pwd refers to the current working directory; won't work on windows; use the whole path instead.
+If we take advantage of Docker volumes, we won't have to copy every single file from the local machine to the container's filesystem.

+### Workflow for the React App
+We'll start by running the application in the Dev environment.
+For that, we've set up a docker-compose.yml file.
+There's a separate Dockerfile.dev file that build the required image for the dev environment.
+Once the application is running within the Dev environment, we'll test it using the ```npm run test``` command.

+#### Tests
+If you'd like to run any command on the running container, you need to specify it within the docker run command.
+For testing the react.js application, we can use the ```docker run -it -p 3000:3000 <image_id> npm run test``` command.
+This will run the tests on the running container.
+Another approach would be to use the ```docker exec -it <image_it> npm run test``` command and run the tests inside the container.

+#### Production
+We'll define a separate Dockerfile to create a production version of the Docker container in dev.
+For this we'll need a server that's more suitable for running production-level application.

+#### Nginx
+When there are multiple environments for running our applications, we need to make sure the incoming traffic gets routed to the right one; i.e., the application for the dev environment is hosted on a different container than the one in the production environment.
+When we make a request to our browser, we need to make sure the incoming request/traffic gets routed to the right container.
+So, Nginx acts as a load balancer that can distribute the incoming traffic across multiple containers.

+#### Dockerfile for production
+The Dockerfile to build the image required to build the application in production has two steps:
+- **build:** Build the production-level application using the ```npm run build``` command.
+For this step we'll use the same base image as we used for the development environment.
+- **Run:** Once the build process is finished, we'll need to run the production application; we'll do so using the Nginx base image and copy the ```build``` folder, which contains a number of static fiels, from the first step into the second ngix file system.

+**Note -** The Ngix image listens on port 80; make sure to check out the documentation and specify the right port mapping when using a new base image.

+### Continuous Integration and Delivery